kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ### Q134
 Which of the following statements regarding _cell growth_ is NOT true?
-	A. Hypertrophy is an increase in cell size - T
+	A. Hypertrophy is an increase in cell size
-	B. Hyperplasia is an increase in cell number - T
+	B. Hyperplasia is an increase in cell number
-	C. Metaplasia is the conversion of one tissue type to another - T
+	C. Metaplasia is the conversion of one tissue type to another
-	D. Teratoma is a growth of cells originating from more than one germ-cell line - T
+	D. Teratoma is a growth of cells originating from more than one germ-cell line
-	E. Hamartoma is an overgrowth of a cell not normally found in that tissue - F
+	E. Hamartoma is an overgrowth of a cell not normally found in that tissue

 #### Answer: E. Hamartoma is an overgrowth of a cell not normally found in that tissue - TRUE
 - Hypertrophy is an increase in cell size, and hyperplasia is an increase in cell number